Views 509

 Sewing piping with a zipper foot is straightforward and gives a polished look to my projects.
 First, I gather my piping cord, zipper foot, and compatible fabric.
 I cut the piping cord on the bias for flexibility and pin it against the fabric fold.
 After attaching the zipper foot, I adjust the needle to get close to the cording while I sew.
 I focus on even pressure and consistent distance as I stitch.
 Finally, I secure the piping ends and trim any excess fabric.
 For more techniques and tips, there’s plenty more to explore on this topic!

-I make certain to choose the right type of piping cord, whether it's standard, crochet, or a specific yarn, as this will affect both texture and appearance.
+I always make sure to select the appropriate type of piping cord, standard, crochet, or a specific yarn, which will affect texture and appearance.

 Choosing the Right Fabric

-When I pick fabric for piping, I always make sure it complements my main project material to enhance the look.
+But when I choose the fabric for piping, I always try to make sure it is in keeping with the main project fabric to add some extra va-va-va-voom.

-I also think about the weight and drape, since a heavier fabric might need a sturdier piping cord.
+I also think about weight and drape — a heavy fabric may require sturdier piping cord.

 Fabric Compatibility With Piping